-Deferred income tax assets recognized in the books amounted to ₱69.65 million and ₱62.62 million as at June 30, 2015 and 2014, respectively (see Note 24).
+Deferred income tax assets recognized in the books amounted to ₱71.04 million and ₱69.65 million as at June 30, 2016 and 2015, respectively (see Note 24).

-Temporary differences for which no deferred income tax assets were recognized as the management has assessed that it is not probable that sufficient future taxable income will be available for which the benefit of the deferred income tax assets can be utilized amounted to ₱4,629.23 million and ₱1,306.64 million as at June 30, 2015 and 2014, respectively (see Note 24).
+The temporary differences, NOLCO and MCIT for which no deferred income tax assets were recognized, as the management has assessed that it is not probable that sufficient future taxable income will be available for which the benefit of the deferred income tax assets can be utilized, are disclosed in Note 24.

-Estimating Contingencies
+Assessing and Estimating Contingencies and Provisions

-The Group is currently involved in various legal proceedings.
+The Group is currently involved in various legal proceedings and claims.
 The estimate of the probable costs for the resolution of these claims has been developed in consultation with inside and outside legal counsel handling the defense in these matters and is based upon the analysis of potential results.
-It is possible, however, that future results of operations could be materially affected by changes in estimates or in the effectiveness of the strategies relating to these proceedings.
+It is possible, however, that future results of operations could be materially affected by changes in estimates or in the effectiveness of the strategies relating to these proceedings (see Note 28).